-Would you believe more than one-half of your home’s energy costs are related to heating and cooling?
-This is why it’s so important to have an energy-efficient HVAC system.
+Would you believe that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
+This is why it’s so important to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, determines how effective your furnace is at transforming natural gas into heat.
-An 80 AFUE rating means your furnace will waste about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save consumers money and encourage sustainability.
+In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save money and stimulate sustainability.

 - Save Americans $1.9 billion annually.